Its-Samir/formaze/README.md

-# Formaze: A Customizable Form Validation package for React
+# Formaze: A stomizable Form Validation package for React

 Formaze is a flexible and customizable form validation package for react built with `React Hook Form`, `Zod`, and `TailwindCSS`.
-It provides an easy way to define form validation schemas and handle complex form validation logic efficiently with proper type-safety.
+It provides an easy way to define form validation schemas and handles complex form validation logic efficiently with proper type-safety.

 -  Supports multiple field types such as `string`, `email`, `password`, `number`, `date`, and `boolean`.
 -  Efficient utilization of zod's built-in validation like `min`, `max`, `regex`, and `optional`.